 Each print ships with a Certificate of Authenticity signed by the artist, which serves as proof your artwork is a bonafide member of its limited edition.
 You should keep this in a safe place.

 All prices are in American dollars (USD).

-Canadian customer orders are framed in Toronto; orders from the United States are framed in Ohio.
+Canadian customer orders are framed in Toronto; orders from the United States are framed in Texas.
 All frames come with D-rings for installation.
 All orders come with our free downloadable installation guide.

 Upon receiving your order, we will send you an order confirmation.
 Your artwork(s) will be printed and framed to order.
 Expected lead time is 3-4 weeks.
 Delays due to COVID-19 are possible and depend on the shipping provider.
 Feel free to send us an email anytime about your order!